Why should you trust the information on this web page?

 credits and disclaimer and Why should you trust the information on this web page?

-Many traditional volunteering activities have been suspended or completely curtailed because of the current pandemic, including animals, which can get the coronavirus - and it's lead to the death of some animals.
+Many traditional volunteering activities were suspended or completely curtailed because of the novel coronavirus pandemic, including those with animals, which can get the coronavirus (the virus has lead to the death of some animals).
 Please see Volunteering in the time of the novel coronavirus/COVID-19: how to find opportunities and how to stay safe, and keep others safe, while volunteering.

 Many people want to help animals in some way.
 They want to help reduce the number of street dogs and help those on the street with medicine, food and shelter.
 They want to reduce the number of feral cats by getting more spay and neutered.
 They want to help increase the number of animals that are threatened with extinction.
 They want to help exotic animals abandoned by owners.
 They want to rehabilitate injured wildlife.
 They want to preserve habitats for wildlife.
 And on and on.